fpiesche/docker-woodpecker/README.md

 # Multi-Arch Woodpecker Builds

-This repo is set up to automate creating multi-arch Docker images (armv6, armv7, arm64, amd64) for the [Woodpecker CI system](https://woodpecker.laszlo.cloud/), a free fork of [Drone](https://drone.io/).
+This repo is set up to automate creating multi-arch Docker images (arm64, amd64) for the [Woodpecker CI system](https://woodpecker.laszlo.cloud/), a free fork of [Drone](https://drone.io/).

+As of 2022-01-28, this only builds the Woodpecker server as ARM64 and AMD64 images.
+This is because the Woodpecker project now provides multi-arch agent images themselves, but the server continues to be AMD64 only (as of now).

 The submodule for Woodpecker is primarily here for future monitoring for updates via Dependabot;
 the actual meat of this project is just the three Dockerfiles and the GitHub Actions workflow.